Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 The size of the shader handles and alignment requirements for the shader records are queried at runtime by querying the [`VkPhysicalDeviceRayTracingPropertiesNV`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkPhysicalDeviceRayTracingPropertiesNV.html).
-On my desktop with an RTX 2070 and Nvidia driver XXX the shader handle size is 16 bytes, and the shader record alignment requirement is 64 bytes.
+On my desktop with an RTX 2070 and Nvidia driver 441.12 the shader handle size is 16 bytes and the shader record alignment requirement is 64 bytes.
-The maximum allowed size for the shader record stride is XXX bytes.
+The maximum allowed size for the shader record stride is 4096 bytes.

 ### Instance Parameters